SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/LLM_Assisted_Workflow_Generation/Workflow_Prompting_Methodologies_Socg.md

 ### Pillar 1: Conversational Cognition (Personas and Assistants)

-When the goal is to simulate a believable, intelligent, and self-aware persona (e.g., `Assistant_with_Vector_Memory_Workflow`), the architecture mimics human cognitive processes.
+When the goal is to simulate a believable, intelligent, and simulated-aware persona (e.g., `Assistant_with_Vector_Memory_Workflow`), the architecture mimics human cognitive processes.
 These personas can be valuable for roles involving project management, strategic planning, creative brainstorming, or any scenario requiring a simulated interlocutor with a consistent and detailed perspective, going beyond the capabilities of a standard, stateless LLM response.